 - 1. Install front accumulator spring and piston into valve body. - 2.
 Install special Tool J-21885 and compress spring and piston.
 Secure with retaining "E" ring.
-See Figure 76-153.
+See Figure 76-153

-NOTE: Align piston and ring when entering bore.
+Align piston and ring when entering bore.

-3. Install the 1-2 accumulator valve train into lower left bore as follows:

-- a.
-Models "BS", "BC", and "BT", install the 1-2 accumulator primary spring and primary valve into the valve bore using a retaining pin to temporarily hold the spring and valve in their operating position.
+- 3. Install the 1-2 accumulator valve train into lower left bore as follows: - a.
+Models "BU", "BC", and "BT", install the 1-2 accumulator primary spring and primary valve into the valve bore using a retaining pin to temporarily hold the spring and valve in their operating position.
 Install the 1-2 accumulator valve, stem end out, and the 1-2 accumulator secondary spring into the 1-2 accumulator bushing.
 Install the bushing into the bore and, using the bore plug, compress the spring until the grooved retaining pin can be inserted from the cast surface side of the valve body with the grooved end entering the pin hole last.
 Tap the retaining pin with a hammer until the pin is flush with the cast surface side of the valve body.
 Remove the temporary retaining pin. - b.
-Models "BB" and "OW", install the 1-2 accumulator valve, stem end out, and the 1-2 accumulator secondary spring.
+Models "BB" and "BS", install the 1-2 accumulator valve, stem end out, and the 1-2 accumulator secondary spring.
 Install the bore plug and install the grooved retaining pin from cast surface side of the valve body with grooved end entering the pin hole last.
 Tap the retaining pin with a hammer until the pin is flush with the cast surface side of the valve body. - 4.
-In the next bore up, install the detent spring and spacer.
+In the next bore up, install the detent spring and

+- spacer.
 Compress spring and secure with small screwdriver.
-See Figure 76-154.

-- 5. Install the detent regulator valve.
+See Figure 76-154. - 5.
+Install the detent regulator valve.
 Wide land first.
 See Figure 76-154. - 6.
 Install the detent valve, narrow land first.
 See Figure 76-154. - 7.
 Remove the screwdriver as the bore plug (hole out) and retaining pin are installed.
-See Figure 76- 154. - 8.
+See Figure 76-154. - 8.
 In the lower right hand bore, install the 3-2 valve.
 See Figure 76-287. - 9.
 Install the spacer, spring bore plug (hole out) and retaining pin.
-See Figure 76-287.

-- 10. In the next bore up, install the 2-3 valve, stem end out, and 3-2 intermediate spring.
+See Figure 76-287. - 10.
+In the next bore up, install the 2-3 valve, stem end out, and 3-2 intermediate spring.
 See Figure 76-287. - 11.
 Install the 2-3 modulator valve into bushing.
 See Figure 76-287. - 12.
 Install the 2-3 modulator valve and bushing, into valve body bore.
 See Figure 76-287. - 13.
 Install the 2-3 valve spring, compress spring and install retaining pin. - 14.
-In the next bore up, install 1-2 shift valve train as follows: - a.
-Model "BC", install the 1-2 shift valve, stem end out.
+In the next bore up, install 1-2 shift valve train as follows:

+Install the 1-2 shift valve, stem end out.
 Install 1-2 regulator valve, larger stem first, spring and 1-2 detent valve, hole end first, into 1-2 modulator bushing, aligning spring in bore of 1-2 detent valve and install in upper right bore of valve body.
-Compress bushing, against spring and secure with retaining pin from cored side of valve body. - b.
-Models "BS", "BB", "BT", and "OW", install the 1-2 shift valve, stem end out.
-Install the 1-2 modulator spring and 1-2 modulator valve into the 1-2 modulator bushing.
-Install parts into upper right bore of valve body.
-Compress bushing against spring and secure with retaining pin from cored side of valve body. - 15.
-Install the manual valve with detent pin groove to the right.
+Compress bushing, against spring and secure with retaining pin from cored side of valve body.

+15. Install the manual valve with detent pin groove to the right.
 See Figure 76-287.